shapeintheglass/DanielleRandomizer/modinfo.md

 The "Unlock everything" option will force most doors, workstations, etc to be unlocked by default, as well as set various global variables to allow skipping some sidequests.

 [list]
-[*]Unlocks all doors and workstations by default (some are not affected if they are scripted to be locked, such as the doors to Psychotronics and Shuttle Bay)
+[*]Unlocks all doors, safes, and workstations by default (some are not affected if they are scripted to be locked, such as the doors to Psychotronics and Shuttle Bay)
 [*]Unlocks all exterior airlocks, allowing them to be opened from the outside [*]Immediately grants all voice samples required to enter Deep Storage (must pick up Zachary West's transcribe to proc the quest first, then wait a few seconds)
 [/list]

 Note that this does [b]not[/b] unlock the main lift. v0.1 attempted to solve this by moving the arboretum technopath to the lobby, but this was reverted in v0.2.

-[size=4]Randomize neuromods[/size]

-This option shuffles all neuromods in the upgrade tree, regardless of category of type.
-New costs are assigned to the neuromods according to their position in the new skill tree.
-Note that if "Unlock all neuromod scans" is not selected, typhon neuromods will not be shown in the skill tree until the psychoscope is obtained.

-If this option is selected, a simple graph of the new skill tree is generated as neuromod_output.png.

 [size=4]Randomize station[/size]

 This option shuffles the connections between various sections of the station, resulting in a new exploration experience.
 If this option is selected, the book "Hands-On Electronics" in Morgan's apartment and "Too Far, Too Fast I" in Morgan's office will be replaced with a book called "Station Connectivity Debug Info" that describes the new layout of the station.

+Location in Morgan's apartment: [url=https://i.imgur.com/X1SgZyc.jpg]https://i.imgur.com/X1SgZyc.jpg[/url] Location in Morgan's office: [url=https://i.imgur.com/WaJTclk.jpg]https://i.imgur.com/WaJTclk.jpg[/url]

 To prevent some soft lock situations (and reduce confusion), there are some restrictions on generated stations: